robert/robert.github.com/_posts/2020-07-22-preventing-impossible-game-levels-using-cryptography.md

 Steve is just about awake from his textbook concussion.
 He agrees that this would be the most technically straightforward solution.
 However, since the company is funded by his mum's credit card that she still hasn't reported as stolen, he's the closest thing that Stevesoft has to a CFO.
 He doesn't want to have to pay to develop and deploy a whole jumble of database infrastructure.
 Cloud computing is quite cheap nowadays, but Stevesoft has very little money and it's only a matter of time before his mum notices all the charges the gang have been racking up on her AmEx.

-Steve concedes that the solution to this level integrity conundrum will likely require Stevesoft to run some servers of some sort, but he'd still like to keep them as cheap and lightweight as possible.
+Steve concedes that the solution to the level integrity conundrum will likely require Stevesoft to run some servers of some sort, but he'd still like to keep them as cheap and lightweight as possible.
 Centralized servers that have to store and serve up every level that your players create will be too costly in both blood and treasure.
 Kate and Otekah agree.
 They couldn't give two farts about Steve's mum or her Amex, but they don't want to have to sign up for any kind of Stevesoft Network Experience Center.

 The Thunderdome continues.

 ## 6. Can we use public key cryptography?
 Take 1

 What about public key encryption? says Kate.
-Steve says that she'll need both to be more specific and to give a quick refresher in public-key cryptography, for the others.
+Steve says that she'll need both to be more specific and to give a quick refresher in public-key cryptography, for the benefit of the others.
 Kate obliges, patronizingly.
 Let's start from the top, with some definitions.

 An *encryption algorithm* is a method of scrambling data.
 For example, in simple alphabet-rotation (or [*Caesar Cipher*](https://en.wikipedia.org/wiki/Caesar_cipher)) encryption, the algorithm is that every letter in a message is rotated forward in the alphabet by a fixed number of places.
 An *encryption key* is an additional, secret input into the algorithm that determines its output.
 In alphabet-rotation encryption, the key is the number of spaces that each letter should be shifted.
 In order to produce an encrypted message or turn it back into *plaintext*, you need the appropriate key.